 Kidney stones are crystals made of minerals and salts that form inside the kidney.
 They can vary in size from few millimeters to centimeters.
 There may be no symptoms or be accompanied by abdomen pain, painful urination or blood in urine, etc.

 Query: Hi doctor, I am suffering from kidney stones problem for the past four days.
 I took an ultrasound scan test.
-In the report, it mentioned that tiny 3 mm calculus is seen in the upper pole of the left kidney.
-Mild hydronephrosis is noted on the left side with dilated ureter due to obstructing 4.5 m...
+In the report, it was mentioned that tiny calculus of 0.11 inches is seen in the upper pole of the left kidney.
+Mild hydronephrosis is noted on the left side with dilated ureter due to obstr...
 Read Full »

 Answer: Hi, Welcome to icliniq.com.
-Stones smaller than 6 mm are likely to pass without any intervention.
-Those that are larger than 6 mm or which cause severe pain, vomiting, or fever need surgical removal (endoscopic).
-In your case, the stone should pass in a few days time.
-If pain recurs, you can go fo...
+I can understand your concern.
+Stones smaller than 0.23 inches are likely to pass without any intervention.
+Those that are larger than 0.23 inches or those which cause severe pain, vomiting, or fever need surgical removal (endoscopic).
+In your case, the stone should pa...
 Read Full »

 Query: Hello doctor, I am having pain and irritation while passing urine.
 My urine report says my blood cell count is more than 100.
 My ultrasound report is normal.
 I feel shy to tell the doctor about my problem.
 I do masturbation once or twice a week, but nothing ever happened.
 Now my urine color is almo...
 Read Full »